-Here are 8 tips that might be helpful for you to extend battery life whether in iOS 10.3.2 or iOS 10.3.3.
+Here are 8 tips that might be helpful for you to extend battery life in iOS 11, iOS 10.3 or earlier iOS version.
 When necessary, you may need to turn off some specific features to save battery on iPhone.
-If you are OK with that, keep reading on this post to get the potential fixes on how to fix iOS 10.3/iOS 10.3.2/iOS 10.3.3 battery issue on iPhone.
+If you are OK with that, keep reading on this post to get the potential fixes on how to fix iOS 11 draining battery on iPhone.

 1. Check what drains your iPhone battery

-Moreover, disabling background refresh or notification of those battery-draining apps can also help fix iOS 10.3.3 battery drain issue.
+Moreover, disabling background refresh or notification of those battery-draining apps can also help fix the issue of iOS 11 killing battery on iPhone.

 2. Dim the screen or turn on Auto-Brightness

 If your screen is too bright, you’ll see a battery life suggestion in Battery screen to remind you to reduce brightness of you iPhone screen.
 You can manually dim the screen here or from Control Center.
-Besides, in Settings > Display & Brightness, you can also turn on Auto-Brightness mode and turn off Raise to Wake feature to save battery life.
+Besides, you can also turn on Auto-Brightness mode to save battery life.

 3. Use Wi-Fi to access data